BartMassey/phoenix-raytracer/README.md

   thread-safe PRNG operation, and I didn't need a particularly good generator.
 So I used a 64-bit LCG with unsafe global state.

+* This is a pretty inefficient port of a pretty gross original.
+It could use a ton of cleanup of grossness inherited from `ancient-raytracer` and a ton of "carcinization" to be more efficient and readable.

+  The core algorithm is stupidly inefficient, checking intersection against every object in the scene for every raycast.
+Something as simple as octtrees, or better yet some kind of adaptive space partitioning, might really speed things up a lot.

+* Since `ancient-raytracer` used no external code, I chose to do the same in this branch.
+Everything here, including PPM output, is local code.
+This is a shame for modern Rust, and things should be replaced with better crates when appropriate: notably the vector and matrix processing and the graphic output.

 ## License